 We also utilise ONS data, which uses confirmed cases of suicide, after a Coroner's inquest.
 There are differences between the data, as some cases recorded via RTSSSD may not be deemed as a suicide by the Coroner.
-There is also a time delay with confirmed suicides, with this being approximately 180 days across LLR (101 days Leicester City, 264 Rutland County and 175 Leicestershire County).25
+There is also a time delay with confirmed suicides, with this being approximately 180 days across LLR (101 days Leicester City, 264 Rutland County and 175 Leicestershire County).18

 RTSSSD is reported as absolute numbers and/or proportions, without calculation of rates, therefore data should be interpreted with caution, and with an appreciation and understanding of the local context and wider demography of LLR.
-Rutland data is often suppressed (not shown), due to low numbers, however is still captured within LLR level analysis.
+Rutland data is often suppressed (not shown), due to low numbers.